Who should attend this event?

 This is a community event designed to meet people at their various levels of entry into food systems work.
 You can expect to have an amazing networking experience with the premier businesses and organizations working to strengthen our regional and national food system.
 You will receive exposure to skills and knowledge from our variety of educational workshops.

-We host the event each year at Wilson High School because of the expansive space it offers us while working within the budgetary constraints of hosting a free event.
-In past years, we have worked to identify other locations around the city to host this gathering but are unable to find an alternative site that meets the various factors of hosting an event of this magnitude on our budget.
+In recent years we’ve hosted the event at Wilson High School because of the expansive space it offers us while working within the budgetary constraints of hosting a free event.
+We have also worked to identify other locations around the city to host this gathering because we know our attendees come from all over the city and region.
+We are excited to host Rooting DC 2019 in NE Washington DC at Ron Brown College Preparatory High School.

 Over our ten years, Rooting DC has grown to draw around 1300 attendees, annually.
 We offer many workshops throughout the day; workshop attendance is first-come-first-serve.
 We schedule highly attended workshops more than once during the day to alleviate room crowding and us volunteer support to manage workshop arttanedace and secure space for alter-abled persons.
 If you find you are uncomfortable with the popularity of your workshop we encourage to seek out one of the many other choices offered during that timeframe.